-- 1. Core Classroom Instruction: The first 210 hours are devoted to classroom workshops, where the student learns esthetic principles, technical information and professional practices. - 2.
+- Pre-clinical Classroom Instruction: The first 6 weeks for full-time and 10 weeks for part-time is devoted to classroom workshops, where the student learns esthetic principles, technical information and professional practices. - 2.
 Clinic Classroom Learning Experience: The remaining weeks are spent in the clinic floor classroom where practical experience is gained. - 3.
 Distance Education Learning Experience: Students enrolled in the program with distance education will complete a portion of their education through online learning.